 Despite the danger of eating pufferfish, people still do it.
 In fact, in some countries, the poisonous parts of the pufferfish are considered a delicacy.
 People die every year from improperly prepared “fugu.”

 While pufferfish aren’t as endangered as some marine species like the whale, they are threatened due to common human-caused circumstances—for example, habitat loss and pollution.
 The latter is especially important due to the pufferfish’s dependence on algae as a main source of food.
 Overfishing and by-catch are also a threat.

 Pufferfish as a Pet

-Perhaps the most important things to remember before purchasing a pufferfish as a pet is that its necessary they have an appropriate sized aquarium, hiding places, and plenty of room to move around.
+Perhaps the most important thing to remember before purchasing a pufferfish as a pet is that it’s necessary they have an appropriate-sized aquarium, hiding places, and plenty of room to move around.
 The water must also be of a suitable quality.
 It should be between 72-78°F with a salinity level of 1.020-1.025.
-Their lifespan ranges but if properly cared for the fish could live around ten years.
+Their lifespan ranges, but if properly cared for, the fish could live around ten years.